 Philadelphia, PA – The Philadelphia region showed its strong support for life-saving organ donation this April, National Donate Life Month.
 The 25th Anniversary Gift of Life Donor Dash raised awareness and funds for thousands of children and adults in our area waiting for a second chance at life.
 Approximately 10,000 people from throughout our region joined together to run, walk, volunteer or cheer for participants on Sunday, April 24.

 The Dash raised nearly $500,000 to support organ and tissue donation community outreach, research, and patient programs and services.
 Individuals who missed the Dash, but still want to donate may visit donordash.org.

-On average, 20 people die each day in the United States while waiting for a life-saving organ transplant.
-More than 5,000 people are waiting for a transplant in Gift of Life’s region, which includes the eastern half Pennsylvania, southern New Jersey and Delaware.
+On average, 20 people die each day in the United States while waiting for a life-saving organ transplant. about 5,000 people are waiting for a transplant in Gift of Life’s region, which includes the eastern half Pennsylvania, southern New Jersey and Delaware.

 The Donor Dash was founded in 1996 to raise awareness about this critical need, and to increase the number of registered organ and tissue donors.
 Dash continued as a virtual event the past two years and included participants in 37 states.
 More than a quarter of a million people have taken part in Donor Dash since its founding and the life-saving message of Dash has reached millions more through media coverage and community participation.